Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 User audit

-Actions (delete, archive, access page history etc. directly from the reports)
+Page actions (delete, archive, access page history etc. accessible straight from the reports)

 Summary of the main differences in reports and KPIs: